Tender Jargon Buster

 Electronic Tendering / E-Tenders

-Electronic tenders are becoming the norm in public sector procurement; the whole tendering process is conducted electronically.
-Various systems and processes are used and sometimes it is entirely paperless.
-Also see e-Procurement.
+Electronic tenders are the norm in public sector procurement; the whole tendering process is conducted electronically.
+Various systems and processes are used and is normally entirely paperless.
+See e-Procurement.

 Electronic Tendering Online – ELTON